versatilecms/pages/docs/blocks.md

 You may also wish to include custom logic and functionality into your page blocks.
 This can be done with a __Developer Controller__ Block - simply specify your controller namespace'd path and the method you wish to call, which should return a [view](https://laravel.com/docs/5.5/views) and you'll be on your way.

-For example, the [Voyager Frontend](https://github.com/versatilecms/front) package comes with a _Recent Posts_ method/view that you can play with and review.
+For example, the [Versatile Frontend](https://github.com/versatilecms/front) package comes with a _Recent Posts_ method/view that you can play with and review.

 From the _Add Block_ section of the page in the admin, add the block type of _Developer Controller_, then input the following into the path field: